Vlogo11/pocketcomputermanager_exe/README.md

 ## Main Advantages - A Software, That Makes Your life Faster
 - Everything in a clean, user-friendly, portable and pocket program
 - The program gives you almost all the features that you can find in those separate programs
+- (Not everything is implemented, this is just the plan)
   - Windows File Explorer
   - Windows Task Manager
   - Core Temp